Back to overview

 Want to convert to law?
 Find out about the law conversion courses on offer at The University of Law

-• Nottingham Law School’s Law and Legal Practice: SQE1 Preparation Course LLM has been designed specifically for non-law graduates – candidates will study the seven core modules of a law degree, followed by the six subject areas that make up SQE1’s Functioning Legal Knowledge assessments.
+• Nottingham Law School’s Law and Legal Practice: SQE1 Preparation Course LLM has been designed specifically for non-law graduates – students will study the seven core modules of a law degree, followed by the six subject areas that make up SQE1’s Functioning Legal Knowledge assessments.

 Choosing the right SQE preparation course provider for you is crucial.
 There are many factors to consider, including cost, content, study options and location – you can use LawCareers.Net’s guide to SQE preparation courses as a starting point.
-Please note, the list of courses in the guide is not exhaustive and it’s important that you seek out non-law-specific courses to give yourself the best chance of success.
+Please note, the list of courses in the guide isn’t exhaustive and it’s important that you seek out non-law-specific courses to give yourself the best chance of success.